 Elena has dedicated her career to making cyberspace safer—from starting as an IT specialist at the World Bank to building innovative cybersecurity partnerships at the World Economic Forum to fighting cybercrime and fraud at Barclays, Bank of America, and SAP.
 Elena holds more than 30 patents for inventions in her field.
 She is an adjunct professor at Cornell’s Johnson Graduate School of Management, and she serves on the board of Refugees International.

-Jaclyn joined General Motors 20 years ago and sees herself as a model for women and girls to reach the highest levels in the traditionally male-dominated auto industry and other STEM fields.
+Jaclyn joined General Motors 20 years ago and sees herself as a model for women and girls to reach the highest levels in the male-dominated auto industry and other STEM fields.
 A mechanical engineer, she was Executive Chief Engineer of Full Size Trucks before GM promoted her to President and Managing Director of GM Europe in 2022.
-Now based in Zurich, Jaclyn speaks proudly of her Chaldean heritage and active in promoting women and diversity across GM.
+Now based in Zurich, Jaclyn speaks proudly of her Chaldean heritage and actively promotes women and diversity across GM.